Master Syllabus MA2615, Analytic Geometry/Calculus II

 Course Outcomes

-1. To solve differential equations numerically using Euler’s method or slope fields and analytically with types such as separable, homogeneous, first order linear and Bernoulli.
+1. To solve differential equations numerically using Euler’s method, slope fields, and analytically with types such as separable, homogeneous, first order linear, and Bernoulli.

-3. To utilize common techniques of integration such as integration by parts, trigonometric substitution, partial fractions, integration by tables ,improper integrals and numerical integration.
+3. To utilize common techniques of integration such as integration by parts, trigonometric substitution, partial fractions, integration by tables, improper integrals, and numerical integration, as well as the integration of powers of trigonometric functions.

 5. To analyze the conic curves with the tools of calculus and extend to analytical geometry in general.

-6. To work with parametric equations and polar coordinates, their graphs, areas, and length, and surface areas.
+6. To work with parametric equations and polar coordinates, their graphs, areas, and length, and surface areas, applying the techniques of differential and integral calculus.
+To describe algebraic and geometric relationships in both parametric and polar form for objects such as conic sections.

 Course Outline